Advantage gambling

 Advantage gambling, or advantage play, refers to legal methods used to gain an advantage while gambling, in contrast to cheating.
 The term usually refers to house-banked casino games, but can also refer to games played against other players, such as poker.
-Someone who practises advantage gambling is often referred to as an advantage player, or AP.
+Someone who practices advantage gambling is often referred to as an advantage player, or AP.
 Unlike cheating, which is by definition illegal, advantage play exploits innate characteristics of a particular game to give the player an advantage relative to the house or other players.
-While not illegal, advantage play is often discouraged and some advantage players may be banned by certain casinos.
+While not illegal, advantage play may result in players being banned by certain casinos.

 A skillful or knowledgeable player can gain an advantage at a number of games.
-Card games have been beaten by card sharps for centuries.
-Some slot machines and lotteries with progressive jackpots can eventually have such a high jackpot that they offer a positive return or overlay when played long term, according to gambling mathematics.
+Card games have been won by card sharps for centuries.
+Some slot machines and lotteries with progressive jackpots can eventually have such a high jackpot that they offer a positive return when played long term, according to gambling mathematics, though this requires often difficult to acquire information about the settings of the specific slot machine and specific casino, a knowledge of statistics and probability, as well as a large enough bankroll to withstand the inevitable volatility.
 Some online games can be beaten with bonus hunting.

-World Series of Blackjack Champion Mike Aponte – one of the ring leaders of the infamous MIT Card Counting Team featured in the movie 21 – is producing a feature length documentary about the subject titled Advantage Player.
-The film is directed by Hrag Yedalian and is slated for release in 2024.